ahmedcodein/word_guesser/README.md

 ![Player Name](docs/images/input_name.png)

-A selected error message, when entering invalid inputs for the first name, is provided in the screenshot below where the player typed numbers as the first name.
+A selected error message, when entering invalid inputs for the first name, is provided.
+In the screenshot below, the player typed numbers as the first name.

 ![Name Error Message](docs/images/name_err_msg.png)

 - Difficulty Selection

-Once the player enters the first name correctly, the difficulty selection window appears, with a list of difficulties the player can choose from.
+Once the player enters the first name correctly, the difficulty selection screen appears.
+It displays a list of difficulties the player can choose from.
 Please see the screenshot below:

 ![Difficulty Selection Window](docs/images/difficulty_selection.png)